bryhlee/bryhlee.github.io/index.md

 Besides creative technology and CG, my other technical interests include interactive media, video transcoding, media streaming tools, scalable UI frameworks (both web and desktop paradigms), high performance computing, and 3D/2D animation software.

 In my free time, you can usually find me composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
 I also do a bit of [storywriting](https://en.wikipedia.org/wiki/Fiction_writing) - feel free to check out my [blog](http://brysonlee.com/blog).
+If you are wondering what that bird in my website's masthead is, it's a [Nene goose](https://en.wikipedia.org/wiki/Nene_(bird)).

 You can view and download a PDF of my resume [here](/assets/files/Bryson_Lee_Resume.pdf).